Prateema1/Base_NodeJs_Project_Template/README.md

 - `utils` -> contains helper methods, error classes etc.

+- `seeders` -> If we want to have some set of data that is not going to change, we can include in seeders folder.
+This is given by sequelize-cli we used in our project.

+- `migrations` -> In simple terms, migrations file are used to do version controlling of our database.
+These are simple language scripts.
+  As we are using Nodejs and sequelize, it will be a JavaScript file.
+Here, we will programatically write on how to maintain versions of your database.
+Every version will have unique id or version.
+Sequelize provides us the command to create migration file.

 ### Setup the project

 - Download this template from github and open it in your favourite text editor.